flippedAben/eating_helper/README.md

 - I favor cooking meals, which means:
   - I have recipes I want to make per day.
   - I need to go buy groceries to make these recipes.
-- I need to cook the meals at certain times.
+- I need to cook/eat the meals at certain times.

+How does this program help?
+It does a few things:

+- Generates macronutrient info.
+- Adds events to your Google Calendar to remind you when to eat.
+- Creates a grocery list from your weekly meal plan.

+There is manual effort involved.
+You have to create some files in order for this to work:

+- `recipes.yaml`
+- `weekly_meal_plan.yaml`

 ## Development